melbpsych/ai/CODE_OF_CONDUCT.md

 7. Independently verify all AI-suggested changes or outputs.
 8. Finalise the report and include the AI use declaration.

-### 4.3 Sample Declaration for Reports
-> **Declaration on AI Use**
-> In preparing this report, I have adhered to the *Code of Conduct for the Responsible Use of AI in Expert Reports* (Version 1.1).
-AI tools, where used, were limited to administrative support, transcription, literature summarisation, exploratory hypotheses, critical feedback, and quality assurance.
-All professional opinions, analyses, and conclusions are my own, have been independently verified, and are free from unverified AI influence.

 ---

 ## 5. Summary for Inclusion in Reports